 - Use your appointment as an opportunity to meditate or if that’s a challenge, relax.

 Have questions?
-Send us a note and we’d be happy to connect you with one of our acupuncture Wellness Ambassadors.
+Send us a note and we’d be happy to connect you with one of the Acupuncturists in our community.

 If you’re not quite ready for acupuncture but are looking to experience the power of Chinese herbal medicine (particularly if you’re easily stressed), I’d recommend our Mental Tranquility formula.
 The herbs are powerful and for me, quite effective.
 Use code MTSLEEP and save 20% on your first order.